 The Sechseläuten parade is a quintessential Zurich experience that should not be missed.
 This traditional event takes place annually in the city of Zurich.

-To outsiders, this spring festival is best described as a kind of Groundhog Day with camels, a parade of men in medieval costume on horseback, and a snowman whose head explodes.
+To outsiders, this Zurich spring festival is best described as a kind of Groundhog Day.
+The protagonists?
+Camels, a parade of men in medieval costumes on horseback, and a snowman with an explosive head.

-Sunday marks the traditional children's parade:
+Sunday traditionally marks the Sechseläuten children's parade.

-And Monday is a city wide holiday.
+And Sechseläuten Monday is a city-wide holiday.